ATXGuide

 A Tex-Mex staple that’s been around since 1990, Mi Madre’s is not a fancy spot by any means, as the whole building kind of feels like it’s being held together by some duct tape and string lights.
 But there are two air-conditioned dining rooms and a small, comfortable patio populated by some hungry grackles who have very good taste.
 While Mi Madre’s is open for lunch and dinner, our favorite time to go is during brunch hours for the enormous breakfast tacos or breakfast plates like huevos rancheros and migas.

 Hula Hut serves Tex-Mex with a Hawaiian twist, and it’s probably the only place in the known universe where you can get an order of sizzling Hawaiian fajitas, coconut shrimp, and dessert nachos all in one meal.
 The drinks are about what you’d expect from a tourist-friendly space that caters to large groups—cheap, sweet, and not particularly noteworthy.
-But you’re here for the views of the lake (try to come at sunset), the better-than-average food, and the lively energy that surrounds it all.
+But you’re here for the views of the lake (try to come at sunset), the solid food, and the lively energy that surrounds it all.

 Fajitas are the name of the game at Polvos, so much so that there’s an entire portion of the menu dedicated to them.
 You can keep it classic with beef or chicken fajitas, venture into the sea with grilled fish and shrimp, or go all out with a “market price” ribeye.
 Whatever you decide on, it’ll come out on a dangerously-hot skillet, with a handful of house-made flour tortillas and a ticket to the salsa bar inside where you can mix and match to your heart’s delight, like a 12 year-old kid at a soda fountain.
 There are two locations in Austin: a newer, slightly-sterile one downtown, and the original on South First.